cta-observatory/ctaplot/README.md

 ## Run GammaBoard

-To lunch the dashboard, you can simply try the command:
+To launch the dashboard, you can simply try the command:
 ```gammaboard```

 This will run a temporary copy of the dashboard (a jupyter notebook).